7 Rapid Ways to Maximize Business Process Automation

 7. Reporting and Key Performance Indicators (KPIs)

-At a department or corporate level, having formal reports and KPIs can be very useful for trend analysis and score cards.
-As organizations become more data driven, there is a growing desire to measure everything.
+At a department or corporate level, having formal reports and KPIs can be very useful for trend analysis and scorecards.
+As organizations become more data-driven, there is a growing desire to measure everything.

-Power BI is great tool for reporting data from Power Apps and Power Automate.
+Power BI is a great tool for reporting data from Power Apps and Power Automate.
 For instance, a Power App form and Power Automate workflow might be used to report safety incidents at a manufacturing facility.
-An employee could use a Power App form to take a picture of a fluid spill, report the location, time, and type of fluid.
+An employee could use a Power App form to take a picture of a fluid spill, and report the location, time, and type of fluid.
 A Power Automate workflow would then notify maintenance of the spill, allow the maintenance manager to route the incident to the proper team, and then have the team dispatched for clean-up and report when the clean-up is complete.
 The facility manager might want to see a report of how many fluid spills there are per day, week, etc., and the VP of Operations might want to compare spills across facilities or regions.

 Power BI allows for reporting, as well as data visualizations, to be created and shared with the correct audience.
 Power BI can be extended to include other data sources to create correlations and help find root causes.
 For instance, is there a correlation between the number of spills and the number of new hires in a month?
 And do we need more training during the onboarding process?

 In summary, Power Apps, Power Automate, SharePoint, One Drive, and Power BI enable very powerful business process automation in Microsoft 365.
 There are a variety of scenarios that our clients have used these components to solve.
 The built-in security and compliance, along with cloud hosting, make Microsoft 365 a very compelling platform for business solutions.
 Find out how we helped Southland Holdings improve its business process automation.
 Also, don’t forget to check out our Business Process Automation Services approach.